Updated May 2023

 -Thrive Market.
 They also contain a “plant-based” absorbent core made from GMO corn.

--Healthy Nest (different than “Nest” brand): Plant based plastic -Bio Babby.
-I’m waiting for details on what the “biodegradable plant starch” is.
+-Healthy Nest (different than “Nest” brand): Plant based plastic. -Bio Babby.
+They never gave details on what the “biodegradable plant starch” is.

 Doesn’t disclose materials (Usually, when there is a lack of disclosure, that means petroleum-based materials are used):